 (b) All records shall be retained for at least five (5) years following the current licensure period.

 (2)(a) A licensee shall, upon request, furnish to the board or its staff, legible copies of the records required to be maintained by subsection (1) of this section.

 (b) Copies shall be furnished within thirty (30) days of the date a written request is mailed by first class to the last known address of the licensee or applicant.

 (c) Failure to furnish records as required by this administrative regulation shall be cause for the issuance of a complaint pursuant to 201 KAR 20:161 for failure to comply with KRS 314.073(2).

-(3)(a) Except as provided by paragraph (b) of this subsection, if the board determines that a licensee has failed to comply with the continuing competency requirements, he shall be allowed to cure the noncompliance if he:
+(3)(a) Except as provided by paragraph (b) of this subsection, if the board determines that a licensee has failed to comply with the continuing competency requirements, the licensee shall be allowed to cure the noncompliance if he or she:

 1. Meets the continuing competency requirements within ninety (90) days of notification of noncompliance;